Sometimes, writers can be a bit too

 - X-Men 2: Clone Wars for the Sega Genesis is notorious for dropping the player into the game's first level (with a random character) as soon at the game is turned on.
 You don't even see the Title Screen until you finish it.
 This was probably a failed attempt at translating a cold opening to gaming.

 - Final Fantasy XIII opens up right in the middle of a battle between a train of prisoners and the soldiers shuttling them to their execution.
 The characters toss around terms like l'Cie and fal'Cie without any exposition to explain exactly what they're referring to, the viewpoint character (and the supporting characters surrounding him or her) changes every fifteen minutes, and all in all the first couple of hours are confusing and chaotic.
 The only way to catch up with what's going on right away is to dive into the compendium, which is several dozen pages long.
-To its credit, once you trudge through the Walls of Text, it does prove quite helpful.

 - Ride To Hell Retribution opens with a turret sequence and then a Quick Time Event fistfight with absolutely no context or establishment.
 The rest of the game is no reward for enduring it.